 Plant of the month: October

-Also known as: tea
+Also known as: Tea

-Native To: China and Assam
+Native to: China and Assam

-Blooms: spring or autumn
+Blooms: Spring or autumn

-Habitat: cultivated on subtropical forest hillsides on acidic soils
+Habitat: Cultivated on subtropical forest hillsides on acidic soils

-Tea is one of the world’s great beverages and is manufactured from the leaves of this subtropical, evergreen shrub.
-It has been used in China for almost 5,000 years.
-Harvesting involves plucking the bud and two small leaves, usually by hand.
+Tea is one of the countries most popular beverages and is manufactured from the leaves of this subtropical, evergreen shrub.
+It has been used in China for almost 5,000 years, harvesting involves plucking the bud and two small leaves, usually by hand.
 This takes place every 7 to 14 days with one tea bush having a life span of 40 to 50 years.
 Like coffee, tea contains the stimulant, caffeine.